cypherfox/harper-hall.de/content/pages/the-holy-grails-of-dev-ops.md

 failed.
 No regular polling of websites for any updates.
 No news is good news.

-- the problem of facing the fear: do we trust the code to run it in production.
+The most likely problem is facing the fear: do we trust the code to run it in production?
 Too often this is not resolved with more tests, but rather deployments are post-poned to regular intervals.
-This only increases the pain.
+This will only increase the pain when the massive change is deployed eventually.

+- nothing new, has already be discussed in a, b and c.

 ### Corollary 1.1: Each and every commit is a potential deployment to production.